Office Meditation – 12 Meditation Techniques for the Office

 Office meditation techniques are exercises that can be slipped inconspicuously into your day in short intervals.
-Just a minute or two of meditation out of each hour can build a profound momentum toward peace of mind in daily life.
+Just a minute or two of meditation out of each hour can build a profound momentum that builds peace of mind in daily life.
+It really adds up!

 Try some of the following exercises during down times at work or just take a break for a minute or two every hour.